Your privacy is very important to us.

 Non-compliance with the accessibility regulations

-- There are multiple elements with invalid ARIA (Accessible Rich Internet Applications) attribute name: aria-role.
+- There are elements with invalid ARIA (Accessible Rich Internet Applications) attribute name: aria-role.
 ARIA attributes must conform to valid names.
 This fails WCAG 4.1.2 Name, Role, Value.
-We are investigating ways to solve this by 31 July 2023.
+We are investigating ways to solve this by 31 January 2024.

-- There are multiple links on some pages which appear nested.
+- There are links on some pages which appear nested.
 This fails WCAG 4.1.2 Name, Role, Value.
-We are investigating ways to solve this by 31 July 2023.
+We are investigating ways to solve this by 31 January 2024.

 Content that’s not within the scope of the accessibility regulations.